-U.S. and others tighten curbs on travel to China as virus toll hits 213
+U.S. and others tighten curbs on travel to China, virus toll hits 213

 With new cases being reported abroad, anti-China sentiment is emerging in some places and manufacturers are scrambling to meet demand for protective masks.

+But in good news for movie fans as cinema attendance plummets across China, martial arts film “Enter the Fat Dragon” will premiere via video streaming on Saturday, its makers said, after dropping plans for a theater debut.

-Reporting by Brenda Goh in Shanghai, Muyu Xu and Cate Cadell in Beijing, Stephanie Nebehay in Geneva, Michelle Nichols at the U.N., and David Shepardson in Washington; Writing by Michael Perry and Nick Macfie; Editing by Clarence Fernandez and Timothy Heritage
+Reporting by Brenda Goh in Shanghai, Muyu Xu and Cate Cadell in Beijing, Martin Pollard in Jiujiang, Felix Tam and Clare Jim in Hong Kong, John Geddie and Aradhana Aravindan in Singapore, Stephanie Nebehay in Geneva, Michelle Nichols at the U.N., Gilles Guillaume in Paris and David Shepardson in Washington; Writing by Michael Perry and Nick Macfie; Editing by Clarence Fernandez and Timothy Heritage